Polistes humilis

-Polistes humilis, known as the Australian paper wasp, is a species of wasp in the Vespidae family that is found throughout Australia and which has been introduced to northern New Zealand.
+Polistes humilis, known as the Australian paper wasp, is a species of wasp in the family Vespidae that is found throughout Australia and which has been introduced to northern New Zealand.
 These paper wasps can be identified by their long thin legs and banded yellow and black coloring.
 They have been known to re-utilize old nests.
 While the species does not exhibit morphological class differences, there are distinct behavioral differences between queens and workers.
 In addition, the species is eusocial and benefits from relatedness between individuals.
 They are known for delivering a painful sting, especially when their nest is disturbed, a behavior that has been developed as a nest defense mechanism.
 While wasps are often viewed negatively, they play an important pollination role for many plants.

 Taxonomy and phylogeny

 Polistes humilis is in the genus Polistes, which consists of 150 species that can be found in all regions except the world's coldest climates.
 Polistes humilis was the only species of the tribe Polistini found in New Zealand after it was accidentally introduced from Australia, prior to the introduction of the Asian paper wasp, Polistes chinensis in 1979.
 There are 11 different Polistes species found in Australia, and the Polistes humilis is the most prevalent one.
 Historically, Polistes variabilis has often been misidentified as a sub-species of Polistes humilis.
 But, recent photogenic analysis has indicated that these are two separate species.
 The species can be divided into two subspecies, P. humilis humilis which is found in northern Australia and P.humilis synoeus which can be found in the south.